Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: An angle-based method to identify the OLR

-After each full period of orbit integration it is therefore similar to today's configuration between the MW's bar and the Sun, where $\phi_\odot = 0$.
+After each full period of orbit integration it is therefore similar to today's configuration between the MW's bar and the Sun, where $\phi_0 = 0$.
 Snapshots at $t=25T_\text{bar}$ and $t=50T_\text{bar}$ are stacked to increase the number of particles to 20 Million.
 To this final sample, we apply cuts $L_z \in [0.4,1.5]L_{z,0}$ and $J_z <0.01 L_{z,0}$.

-The simulations contain only stars on disk orbits that are circulating in $\phi$ and oscillating in $R$.
-In the \texttt{Fiducial\_40} simulation, we can therefore determine the dominant orbital frequencies $\Omega_{\phi,\text{true}}$ and $\Omega_{R,\text{true}}$ from the maximum peak of the Fourier transform of the star's time evolution in $R(t)$ and $\cos\phi(t)$ (e.g. \citealt{1982ApJ...252..308B,1993CeMDA..56..191L,2019MNRAS.488.3324F}) with a precision of $2\pi/(T_\text{int})=2\pi/(50T_\text{bar})=0.8~\text{km/s/kpc}$.
+The simulations contain only stars on loop disk orbits that are rotating in the inertial frame in $\phi$ and oscillating in $R$.
+In the \texttt{Fiducial\_40} simulation, we can therefore determine the dominant orbital frequencies $\Omega_{\phi,\text{true}}$ and $\Omega_{R,\text{true}}$ from the maximum peak of the Fourier transform of the star's time evolution in $R(t)$ and $\cos\phi(t)$ (e.g. \citealt{1982ApJ...252..308B,1993CeMDA..56..191L,2019MNRAS.488.3324F} and Figure \ref{fig:slow_angle_frequencies}) with a precision of $2\pi/(T_\text{int})=2\pi/(50T_\text{bar})=0.8~\text{km/s/kpc}$.
 We select stars in the simulation that are (not in the axisymmetric estimate but) actually in the barred system in resonance with the bar's OLR ($l=1,m=2$) using the resonance condition

-The latter cut removes orbits with low radial frequencies that accumulate close to CR for all resonances.
-Figure \ref{fig:OLR_resonant_stars} shows the angle distribution of these true OLR stars.
-We see here the superposition of \emph{many different} OLR orbits with different libration strengths.
-Their distribution peaks around the closed periodic orbits along lines